kraktos/SimpleSearch/README.md

   + for very large inverted indices, in-memory solutions would fail.
 Bit-compression may help.

 * What improvements would you make, and in what order of priority?
-  + implemented better relevance ranking models (BM25 or probabilistic rankings)
+  + implement better relevance ranking models (BM25 or probabilistic rankings)
-  + parallelized implementation whereever possible
+  + parallelized implementation wherever possible
   + Even further, index partioning over multiple nodes.
 So, clusters might help here.